Tooker Gomberg

 Tooker Gomberg (August 12, 1955 – March 4, 2004) was a Canadian politician and environmental activist.
 A native of Montreal, Quebec, a graduate of Herzliah High School and a liberal-arts graduate of Hampshire College (1980), Gomberg founded one of Canada's first curbside recycling programs in Montreal, and later moved to Edmonton, Alberta, where he created educational materials for Alberta's energy ministry and headed the EcoCity Society, an environmental agency.
+He served on the Edmonton city council from 1992 to 1995.

 Political career

 In 1992, he was elected to Edmonton's city council.
 In 1995 he ran for re-election but was not elected.
 It is said his support for high-density development of the Little Brickyard in his home base of Riverdale lost him support among many of the people there.
 His stand was in line with his belief in built-up, not sprawling, urban centres.

 He ran for the position of Mayor in the 1998 municipal election, placing fourth with 15 percent of the vote.

 In 1997, he was the New Democratic Party candidate for the Montreal riding of Outremont.